You are here

 - There are no cures for any of these maladies of ash, but keep in mind that deep planting, girdling roots, mulch mounds around the trunk, soil compaction, root injury, and other common landscape problems can contribute to ash decline.

 Overview of ash decline

-Ash decline is a term that is often used loosely by many diagnosticians to refer to more than one condition.
-Ash decline may involve Ash Yellows Disease or even Verticillium wilt, but it is often used to indicate any decline of ash for which a single pathogenic cause has not been identified.
+Ash decline is a term that is often used loosely to refer to more than one factor affecting the tree.
+Ash decline may involve ash yellows disease or even verticillium wilt, as well as other environmental or abiotic stressors.

 Signs and symptoms of ash decline